 Disinfection of Water

-The most reliable method for purifying water is to vigorously boil the water for five minutes.
+The most reliable method for purifying water is to bring it to a rolling boil and let it boil for one minute.
 This will kill any disease-causing bacteria present in the water.
 When boiling is not practical, chemical disinfection should be used.
 Chlorine and iodine are the most commonly used chemical disinfectants.

 Liquid chlorine (bleach) is recommended for use in small individual systems when disinfection is necessary.
 Chlorine may be obtained in powder or liquid form from drug stores or supermarkets.
 Whichever form of chlorine is used, make sure it is from a source that is fresh.
 The powder form [calcium hypochlorite is 65 percent available chlorine and the liquid form [sodium hypochlorite (bleach)] is usually 5.25 percent available chlorine.
 When using the powder, mix by adding the powder to a quart of water.
 Allow the solution to settle and use the clear liquid, without shaking (See table below).
 This stock solution loses strength and should be made up fresh at least once a week.